thomashoneyman/purescript-halogen-hooks/docs/99-Deep-Into-the-Internals.md

 ### Supporting States of Different Types via Existential Types

-What's the problem with this row in our `State` type: `state :: Array a`?
-The state values it stores must be the same type!
+So far, our state type has been the same: `a` in `Array a`.
 That's not realistic; real-world use cases will use a number of different types for their state.
 So, how do we get around this limitation?

-The good news is that the backend Halogen targets is JavaScript.
+Fortunately, Halogen targets the browser backend.
 JavaScript's `Array`s don't require the values inside of it to be of the same type.
 We'll exploit this while tricking the PureScript compiler into thinking that the underlying `Array` stores values of the same type.
 How?
 By using existential types.

 Existential types are similar to OOP objects: you can't access the data "inside" the object; you can only use the object via the API it provides for you via methods/functions.